-Approximately one-third of the MHS collections are located at an offsite storage facility.
-Advance notice of at least two business days is required for use of these materials.
-Requests for offsite materials should be place via Portal1791.
+A third of the MHS collections are located at an offsite storage facility.
+Advance notice (via Portal 1791) of at least two business days is required for use of these materials.
 Materials stored offsite cannot be delivered to the MHS on Saturdays.
 Requests for materials to be used on Saturdays must be placed by the previous Wednesday.
 The Society is limited in the amount of material that can be delivered in one day.
 Researchers needing more than six items from offsite storage should provide additional advance notice.

 Microforms & Surrogate Copies

-To ensure long-term preservation of manuscript materials the MHS provides microfilm or digital editions of many of our collections.
-The MHS also holds the microfiche edition of both the Evan and Shaw-Shoemaker Series of Early American Imprints.
-Whenever they exisit, reseachers should request the surrogate copy within Portal1791.
+To ensure the preservation of our manuscript materials, the MHS provides microfilm or digital versions of many of our collections.
+In addition, the MHS holds the microfiche editions of the Evans and the Shaw-Shoemaker Series of Early American Imprints.
+Whenever items are available in both manuscript and microform formats, researchers should request the surrogate copy (i.e., the microform version) within Portal1791.

-The MHS has ScanPro 2000 workstations for researchers working with microforms.
-The ScanPro allows researchers to create multi-page PDF files that can be emailed or saved to their own USB drive.
+The MHS has ScanPro 2000 workstations available for researchers working with microforms.
+The ScanPro allows researchers to create multi-page PDF files that can either be emailed or saved to their own USB drive.

 A limited number of MHS microfilm collections are available for interlibrary loan and/or purchase.
-For more information about obtaining microfilm for ILL/purchase please vist the Microforms page.
+For more information about obtaining microfilm for ILL/purchase please visit the Microforms page.

-For security purposes, all researchers must work at individual work tables in the reading room and must submit individual call slips when making requests for materials.
-At the discretion of the reference librarian, special arrangements can be made to accommodate research teams that must work together to complete a specific project.
-If you would like to schedule an appointment please review our group research policy and contact the reference librarian at 617-646-0561 to confirm staff availability.
+For security purposes, all researchers must work at individual tables in the reading room.
+At the discretion of a reference librarian, special arrangements can be made to accommodate research teams (i.e., groups of three or more) that must work together to complete a project.
+If you would like to schedule a group appointment, please review our group research policy and contact a reference librarian at 617-646-0532 or email@example.com.
 Please note that a $45.00 per hour set-up and supervisory fee may apply.

 For information about arranging a group tour of the MHS building please contact our art curator at 617-646-0508 or by email.